The Barrier Islands of Georgia

 Oglethorpe was both a statesman and soldier.
 He was industrious, fearless and competent, a rare combination of leadership in any time period.
 He cultivated strong ties with the local Native American leadership, welcomed immigrants of diverse religious views and banned both slavery and rum.
 Inevitably for a man ahead of his time, his vision for Georgia did not survive when he retired to an elder statesman role in England after a decade in Georgia.

 Fort Frederica was both a fort and a neatly laid out town behind its protection.
 Oglethorpe preferred living here instead of Savannah, justified on July 7, 1742 when he repulsed a 2,000 man strong Spanish invasion from St. Augustine with about 900 men in a back and forth fight ending at the Battle of Bloody Marsh.
-As the visitor center puts it, it would be easy to “dismiss this insignificant episode, in a minor war, with the ridiculous name of The War of Jenkins Ear” – so named for an unfortunate English Captain Robert Jenkins who had his ear cut off by a Spanish boarding party looking for contraband.
+As the visitor center puts it, it would be easy to “dismiss this insignificant episode, in a minor war with the ridiculous name of The War of Jenkins Ear” – so named for an unfortunate English Captain Robert Jenkins who had his ear cut off by a Spanish boarding party looking for contraband.

 But it was here at Fort Frederica that James Oglethorpe ended any Spanish ambition to reclaim Georgia and South Carolina, a preposterous idea viewed from our time, but very real in 1742.
 Ironically, the British and Spanish traded Florida back and forth before until the United States bought the “14th colony” from Spain in 1819.

 School Grounds Coffee was an almost two mile walk.
 It shared a building with an artist group using traditionally produced indigo dye in wool creations.
-A tour group came through shepherded by self-confident black female tour guide obviously well known by the female barista.
+A tour group came through shepherded by a very self-confident black female tour guide obviously well known to the female barista.
 After they left, the barista finally noticed me and apologized saying she thought I was part of the group.
 I said no, I wasn’t smart enough to travel by golf cart.

 To no surprise, it turned out that she was the owner too, sharing the building with the artists to save expenses.
 Frankly, it seemed the coffee house was more a hobby than anything, but the vanilla latte was just fine.
 I asked about the history of the building that was somewhat described in pictures and newspaper articles around the room.